 The insurer’s role in determining liability

-Once the insurer has received the claim for lump sum compensation for permanent impairment, it must within one month either accept liability and make a reasonable offer of settlement or dispute liability.
+Once the insurer has received the claim for lump sum compensation for permanent impairment, then within one month the insurer must either accept liability and make a reasonable offer of settlement, or dispute liability.

-If the insurer determines that all the relevant information has not been provided about the claim, within two weeks of receiving the claim it must:
+This timeframe can be extended if the insurer determines that all the relevant information has not been provided about the claim.
+In that case the insurer must, within two weeks of receiving the claim:

 - ask you to supply this information, and/or

-- arrange for a permanent impairment assessor to examine you.
+- make arrangements for a permanent impairment assessor to examine you.

-If the insurer requires this further information, they have two months after you have provided all relevant information to make an offer of settlement or dispute liability.
+If the insurer requires this further information, they have two months after you have provided all relevant information, or attended the medical examination, to make an offer of settlement or dispute liability.